bparanj/crystal/electronics/tools/tools.md

 1. Circuit Diagram-Specific Tools:

    - KiCad:

    Open-source tool for schematic capture and PCB layout design.

    - Fritzing:

    Easy-to-use tool for creating schematics, particularly good for beginners and hobbyists.
 This seems to be a paid product.

    - LTspice:

    A tool for simulating and designing circuits, which also allows you to draw schematics.
 Does not look good.

 2. Online Tools:

    - CircuitLab:

    An online tool that allows you to draw, simulate, and share circuit diagrams.

    - EasyEDA:

    A web-based tool that offers schematic capture, PCB layout, and simulation.
 Not for beginners.

    - Tinkercad Circuits:

    An easy-to-use online tool that’s great for beginners and educational purposes.

 3. Text-Based Tools (Similar to Mermaid):

    - Circuitikz:

    A LaTeX package that allows you to draw electrical networks directly within a LaTeX document.

    - Spice:

    While primarily a simulation tool, Spice's netlist format is a text-based way of describing circuits, and tools like LTspice can visualize these netlists as schematics.
 Not easy to find any resources for learning.

 ### Example of a Simple Schematic Diagram:

 A resistor, capacitor, and inductor connected in series, with each component represented by its standard symbol.

 - Resistor:

 Represented by a zigzag line.

 - Capacitor:

 Represented by two parallel lines (one may be curved for a polarized capacitor).

 - Inductor:

 Represented by a series of loops or humps.

 ### Example using Circuitikz in LaTeX:

-PENDING

-Work through tutorials on https://www.overleaf.com/

 This code generates a resistor, capacitor and inductor in series.